merative/acd-containers/src/pages/installing/installing.md

 slug: installing
 toc: true
 ---
 _Note: The Merative Annotator for Clinical Data Container Edition is the replacement for the IBM Watson Annotator for Clinical Data Container Edition.
-All Annotator for Clinical Data (ACD) Container Edition consumers will need to migrate their ACD instances from IBM Watson ACD to Merative ACD by December 31, 2022._
+All Annotator for Clinical Data (ACD) Container Edition consumers will need to migrate their ACD instances from IBM Watson ACD to Merative ACD by March 31, 2023._

 _Refer here for installation instructions for [IBM Watson Annotator for Clinical Data Container Edition](/installing/installing-ibm/)._